 Pressure Set Points [PSIG]

 Dev Value Counts Conc

-Sample Air Fuel 1.50 7.00 8.00 1200 1900 1900 -0.0
+Air 1200 1900 1900 800.0 -0.0

-F2 Air V F2 Air Valve OFF
+F2 Air Valve OFF OFF

 F3 Fuel Valve OFF

 F1 SAVE

 The Pressure Setpoints screen should only be accessed by experienced technicians or when advised by a CAI representative.
-The Pressure Setpoint screen allows the operator to make slight adjustments to sample, air and fuel pressures.
+The Pressure Setpoint screen allows the operator to make slight adjustments to sample, air, fuel, air inject and fuel inject pressures.
 The Pressures should never need to be adjusted unless a capillary is replaced.
+The Non-Methane Cutter can be damaged by improper fuel inject or air inject ratios and the material would need to be replaced.
 Consult a CAI representative before making any pressure adjustments.
-From the Service Menu press $\begin{bmatrix} F2 \\ 2 \end{bmatrix}$ to access the Pressure Set Point screen.
+From the Service Menu press to access the Pressure Set Point screen.

 If an adjustment is necessary, it should be done in small increments.
-When adjusting the pressure to achieve the proper flows for sample, air or fuel.
+When adjusting the pressure to achieve the proper flows for sample, air or fuel, the fuel inject and air inject epc's need to be disconnected.
+Never unplug the air inject before the fuel inject is unplugged and never plug in the fuel inject before the air inject is plugged in or the cutter material will be damaged.
 Due to the many different configurations, these adjustments cannot be covered in this manual.